 I named my blog PromdiLiving because I’m a promdi and proud of it.
 Through PromdiLiving.com, I wish to feature the beautiful tourist destinations in the Philippine countryside, the delectable cuisines, and the unique Filipino life and culture.

 Who is the PromdiBlogger?

-My name is Glady but I prefer my online alter ego gladita.
+My name is Glady Reyes but I am neither related to the actress nor do I have any talent in acting.
 I’m blogging from Bacolod City, the capital of the province of Negros Occidental.
 I was born and raised in Iloilo, another charming province in Western Visayas.
 I found my way to the Sugar Capital of the Philippines through my work.

 Although there’s no place like your hometown, I now consider Bacolod City as my home.
 Life is much sweeter for me in Bacolod City and I don’t mean romantically.
 I’ve been living here since 2004 and I believe this is the best place to live in the Philippines.
 Bacolod City, and Negros Occidental in general embodies the simple and laid back lifestyle in the province yet basically all the amenities you might find in a metro city are also here.

 This blog is my personal journey to discover the Philippines and who I am as a Filipino.
-Come, follow me in my journey.
+I invite you to follow me in my journey through this blog.

 Why blog about Philippine provinces?